pydata/xarray/doc/pandas.rst

 Transitioning from pandas.Panel to xarray
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``Panel``, pandas' data structure for 3D arrays, has always
+``Panel``, pandas' data structure for 3D arrays, was always a second class
-been a second class data structure compared to the Series and DataFrame.
-To
+data structure compared to the Series and DataFrame.
+To allow pandas
-allow pandas developers to focus more on its core functionality built around
+developers to focus more on its core functionality built around the
-the DataFrame, pandas has deprecated ``Panel``.
-It will be removed in pandas
+DataFrame, pandas removed ``Panel`` in favor of directing users who use
-0.25.
+multi-dimensional arrays to xarray.

-xarray has most of ``Panel``'s features, a more explicit API (particularly around
+Xarray has most of ``Panel``'s features, a more explicit API (particularly around
 indexing), and the ability to scale to >3 dimensions with the same interface.

 As discussed :ref:`elsewhere <data structures>` in the docs, there are two primary data structures in